-This course will explore the early 20th century as a site of modernity.
-We will look at a range of texts to explore what the modern might mean and how writers have addressed issues of modernity and its impact on society and human relations.
-Some of the topics to be covered will include representations of the city, the changing roles of men and women, the rise of modern transportation and the impact of the First World War.
+This course will explore the 20th century as a site of modernity.
+We will look at a range of texts to examine what the modern might mean, and how writers have addressed issues of modernity and its impact on society, human relations, and ways of life.
+We will pay special attention to representations of the city, innovative depictions of sense experience, the changing roles of men and women, and the consequences of the First World War.

 - Gender and interpersonal relations

-The course will provide students with a critical framework for reading literary texts from the early 20th century through lectures and tutorials.
-Students will engage with questions of what is modernity and modern writing and explore the ways in which writers negotiated with the modern.
+The course will provide students with a critical framework for close-reading literary texts from the 20th century.
+It also aims to help students develop a better understanding of the relationship between literature and history.
+Students will engage with questions of what is modernity and modern writing and explore the ways in which writers both conceived of and negotiated with the modern.

-There will be two-hour lecture slot followed by a 1-hour tutorial session.
+There will be a two-hour lecture and 1-hour tutorial sessions each week.
 Tutorial sessions will begin in the second week of the semester.
 For the tutorial, the class will be broken up into two groups (Group A and B).
 Please take note of which group you are in and show up at the right venue and in the right week.
 There will be no swapping of groups.
 If you do not attend your assigned tutorial you will be marked as absent.

-20% Participation in tutorials which will include attendance, speaking up during discussions, brief presentations, contributing a positive learning environment to the tutorial
+20% Participation in tutorials will include attendance, speaking up during discussions, brief presentations, and contributing to a positive learning environment

 35% Mid-term test

 Here is a sampling of texts that this course will cover.
 Please attend the first lecture for more details.

 Excerpts from George Bernard Shaw, “The Sanity of Art” (1908)

 James Joyce, “A Painful Case” (1914)